 5. Exercise when recovering from an eating disorder

 During this period I was not exercising with the aim to change my body.
-But I naturally enjoy movement so was doing yoga, dancing, cycling, and long hikes.
+However, I naturally enjoy movement so I was doing yoga, dancing, cycling, and long hikes.
 I did the exercise that felt nourishing to me and made me feel good.
 I suggest avoiding excessive exercise if you are focusing on weight or body size.
 But choose a movement style that feels joyful!

-Only after 5 years I joined a formal gym again.
+Only after 5 years, I joined a formal gym again.
 And even then I was nervous it would trigger old thought patterns.
-But, I asked for a week-trial and actually ended up joining.
+But, I asked for a week trial and actually ended up joining.

 6. Understanding Binge Eating Triggers

 My road to recovery involved becoming conscious of what actually triggered my binge eating and emotional eating.
 For me, my triggers were constant body checking, wanting to change my shape, and food restrictions.
 I realized that my disordered eating behaviours were actually exacerbating my negative relationship with food.
 Once I identified those (I reached out for support), I learned to avoid or eliminate my triggers and used strategies when I felt triggered.

 STOP ONLINE PROGRAM (SOLVE THE OVER EATING PUZZLE)